 Weather Pressure and Migraines

 Barometric pressure has been self-reported by people living with migraines to be an exacerbating and triggering factor in how frequently they experience an attack.
 However, few studies and reports are showing the correlation between changes in barometric pressure and the prevalence, intensity, and frequency of migraine.
+Here we examine any evidence of the relationship between weather pressure and migraines.

 Generally, it's mechanism has been interpreted as follows: physical loading, attributed by atmospheric pressure to human bodies, compresses or dilates human blood vessels, which leads to abnormality in blood flow and induces a migraine.
 Some atmospheric and weather changes associated with headaches include a sudden increase or drop in temperature or humidity, extremely high or low temperature or humidity, storm and strong wind systems, and changes in altitude.